Installation

 Linux

-The Halon programs are installed using a Linux distribution package manager according to the corresponding instructions, or by manually copying the files to the /opt/halon directory.
+The programs are installed using a Linux distribution package manager according to the corresponding instructions, or by manually copying the files to the /opt/halon directory.

 In preparation; if you have another MTA running on the same host (eg. Exim, Sendmail or Postfix), you should in most installations stop it.
 To stop Postfix for example: